 Most children only have tonsillitis every now and then.
 Although it is unpleasant, it usually gets better after a few days.
-But if tonsillitis keeps coming back over several years, the option of surgically removing the tonsils is often considered.
+But if tonsillitis keeps coming back over several years, tonsil surgery may be an option.

 Acute tonsillitis causes symptoms such as a sore throat, difficulty swallowing, fever and tiredness.
 Tonsillitis that keeps coming back within short spaces of time can greatly affect everyday life.

 Children and teenagers are much more susceptible to tonsillitis than adults are.
 Some children get tonsillitis 4 to 8 times a year, with each episode lasting one to two weeks.
 They keep having to miss school as a result – and their parents often have to stay at home to take care of them.